AustinAres2007/DeveloperJoe/instructions/welcome.md

    * This command can only be used by the servers administrators.
    * This command changes the timezone that is used at the footer of some commands (Bottom of the command)

-4. ## /keyword `keyword`
-   * This command has 1 argument. (keyword: Anything you like)
-   * This command can only be used by the servers administrators.
-   * This command changes the listening-keyword that invokes the bots listening.
-(E.G. You can change it to "Siri" or "Alexa" if you want something that you recognise)

 # AI Commands

 Commands that relate to starting a chat, or anything relating to it